No 001: The Art of Salvaged Design

 Transforming Heirloom Furniture for Modern Homes

-Sometimes, the most meaningful projects come from helping clients rework a beloved heirloom that doesn’t quite fit their home’s aesthetic and reimagining it so that it does.
+Some of my most meaningful projects have included helping clients rework a beloved heirloom that doesn’t quite fit their home’s aesthetic.
 A dining table with great bones but a dated finish, a vintage chair that needs new upholstery, a cabinet with beautiful proportions but tired hardware, these are opportunities to honor the past while keeping it functional in the present.

-I’ve worked with clients who inherited their grandmother’s antique pie safe but couldn’t figure out how to make it work in their newly renovated mid-century home.
-By refinishing it in a lighter tone and designing new leaded glass panels, we transformed it into a statement piece that honored its history while fitting seamlessly into their space.
+I've worked with clients who inherited their grandmother's antique pie safe but couldn't figure out how to make it work in their newly renovated mid-century home.
+A local woodworker meticulously stripped away the original varnish, which had yellowed over time, and applied a clear coat that enhanced the natural tone and grain of the wood.
+The shelving was repaired to restore functionality, while the original hardware was cleaned and restored.
+To complete the transformation, I custom-designed new leaded glass panels in collaboration with a local stained-glass artist.
+We transformed this beloved piece of family history into a statement piece that honored its history while fitting seamlessly into their space.
 They got to keep that family connection without compromising their design vision.
-That’s the beauty of thoughtful restoration.
+That's the beauty of thoughtful restoration.

 Custom Furniture Restoration Services

-If you have a piece with that kind of potential, a cherished heirloom or salvaged find, I’d love to help you see it with fresh eyes.
-Diagram Studio can oversee every step of its transformation.
-From custom refinishing to reimagined design details, we ensure it feels perfectly at home in your space and tailored to your lifestyle.
+If you have a piece with potential, a cherished heirloom or salvaged find, I'd love to help you see it with fresh eyes.
+Diagram can oversee every step of its transformation.
+From custom refinishing to reimagined design details, we ensure every piece feels perfectly at home in your space and tailored to your lifestyle.